sxnvte/sxPyShell/README.md

 [Todo list](https://github.com/users/sxnvte/projects/3)
 # NOTE
 sxPyShell is a VERY BASIC shell and i don`t think that you can set it as your default shell.
-Maybe in future it is gona be more like shell thing.
+Maybe in future it is gona be more like shell thing. also yes. i know that it can be shitty written but that is my first bigger python project

 # Requriments